ppone/docs/accounting/quickbooks-online.md

 - Only invoices updated in Invoiced since the last time you ran the sync will be synced.

-- If you need to re-sync all of your invoices please contact support@invoiced.com
+- If a line item has a catalog item then the item created on QuickBooks will have its SKU set to the catalog item ID.

-##Quickbooks Online Troubleshooting
+## Troubleshooting

-- If the sync fails first try to reconnect your Quickbooks Online account and try again.
+If the sync fails first try to reconnect your Quickbooks Online account and try again.
 If it still fails please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.